 If 42 is the answer, what is the question?
 This cosmic game of Jeopardy! can produce many interesting results.
 Perhaps the question is “What was Jackie Robinson’s number?”
 Or it could possibly be “What is the last number in the series ‘4, 8, 15, 16, 23, 42’ from LOST?”
 Of course, there’s always the obvious mathematical and scientific questions which are answered by 42, such as “What is 101010 in binary?” or “What do you get if you multiply six by nine?” (which is actually 54), but they would only cover part of Life, the Universe, and Everything.
-The real trick with this number is that because it does have its famous connotation as “the Answer”, it is often referenced in popular culture.
-As such, naming conventions that need a number often are given 42, since it is seen as a “completely ordinary number”.
+The real trick with this number is that, because it does have its famous connotation as “the Answer,” it is often referenced in popular culture.
+As such, naming conventions that need a number often are given 42, since it is seen as a “completely ordinary number.”
 This week’s two films examine two different uses of the number 42.

 Length: 89 minutes / 1.48 hours

 Some people find their answer to Life in what they do.
 If they can become famous, they suddenly have meaning.
 But how does one become famous?
-In order for your name to become a household regularity, the best way to do this would be to perform on the stage.
+For your name to become a household regularity, the best way to do this would be to perform on the stage.
 Granted, movie stars get to fame much quicker, but where do you think many of them start?
 If you don’t have the time to work your way up in the theatre, you need to jump to stardom in one great leap: starring in a Broadway production.
 And yet, Broadway is still a big place, so the question is: what cross-street would you need to perform on?
 The answer?
 42nd Street.
-Even though we know (from films like All About Eve) that fame is fleeting and being the star on stage opens you up for usurpation, we still strive for those 15 minutes of fame as the answer to our lives.
+Even though we know (from films like All About Eve (1950)) that fame is fleeting and being the star on stage opens you up for usurpation, we still strive for those 15 minutes of fame as the answer to our lives.

 The Hitchhiker’s Guide to the Galaxy